maddy65536/file-expander/README.md

 # file-expander
 ever wanted a file to be 8x bigger? no? well too bad!

-`file-expander` makes files 8x bigger and restore a file it made bigger to its original state
+`file-expander` makes files 8x bigger and can restore them to their original state

 ## building
 to build  on linux simply run: